How to automatically share a new contract draft with others?

 After choosing the correct template, confirm by clicking on Save and the next step in the automation setup will be displayed.

 A new configuration window will now appear on the right side of the screen.
-Here you will be able to define the parameters of the shared draft, including collaborators and customized recipients' message.
+Here you will be able to define the parameters of the shared draft, including collaborators, their permissions, and the email message sent to them:

-You can then create a customized message which will be sent via email to the parties you share the draft with.
+You can then create a customized message which will be sent via email to the collaborators you share the draft with.

-In order to compose the message, you can type in any text input and combine that with the use of variables (editable fields) from the template used in the trigger event step (draft is created).
+In order to compose the message, you can type in any text input and combine that with the use of variables (Data fields) from the document used in the trigger event (draft is created), or use any Party or Signee variable.

 You can do that by searching and populating the variables across the message field: